Trace Reconstruction with Language Models: Introduction

 Existing trace reconstruction algorithms either assume a fixed error model~\citep{srinivasavaradhan2024trellisbmacodedtrace, viswanathan2008improved} or rely on observed traces, often using dynamic programming techniques such as computing the longest common subsequence~\citep{ Edgar_MUSCLE_2004, bmala_algorithm, sabary2024reconstruction}.
 Fixed error models fail to capture error dependencies observed in practice, such as error probabilities increasing with sequence length~\citep{gimpel2023digital}.
 Relying only on observed traces ignores known error statistics, which can provide useful prior information, especially when few traces are available.
 These limitations motivate a data-driven approach that can be trained on synthetic data generated from an error model and fine-tuned on real-world data to capture observed error dependencies.

-In this work, we frame the trace reconstruction problem for DNA data storage as a next-token prediction task and train decoder-only transformer models to generate sequence estimates from a set of traces.
-Our method, TReconLM (Trace Reconstruction with a Language Model), outperforms state-of-the-art methods for reconstructing DNA sequences from few traces.
-To address the lack of large-scale real data, we pretrain TReconLM on synthetic data and then fine-tune on data from existing DNA data storage systems to mitigate distribution shift and improve performance.
+In this work, we formulate the trace reconstruction problem for DNA data storage as a next-token prediction task and train a decoder-only transformer to generate sequence estimates from a set of traces.
+Our method, TReconLM (Trace Reconstruction with a Language Model), outperforms existing state-of-the-art approaches for reconstructing DNA sequences from few traces, including both classical methods and specialized deep-learning architectures.
+To address the lack of large-scale real data, we pretrain TReconLM on synthetic data generated with a technology-agnostic error model and fine-tune on data from existing DNA data storage systems to mitigate distribution shifts and improve performance.

-We additionally study scaling laws to understand how model size affects trace reconstruction performance.
-We find that in the considered regime, relatively small models (e.g., 38M parameters) perform best, and that increasing the model size further does not improve performance.
-We support this empirical finding with a theoretical analysis of trace reconstruction that explains the observed scaling behavior.
+In addition to providing a simple, state-of-the-art method, we analyze why and how transformers learn to perform trace reconstruction so well.
+First, we study scaling laws to understand how model size affects performance.
+We find that relatively small models (e.g., 38M parameters) perform best, and that increasing the model size further does not improve performance.
+We support this empirical finding with a theoretical analysis that explains the behavior.
+Second, we show that transformers can express the Bayes-optimal algorithm under substitution errors and that any transformer achieving near-optimal loss must approximate it.

-We make our code and models publicly available.
-Together, our results yield a new state-of-the-art method for efficient and accurate reconstruction of short traces.
-While our approach is conceptually simple, it is perhaps surprising that it outperforms both classical and prior neural network-based approaches (e.g., DNAformer \citep{bar2025scalable} and RobuSeqNet \citep{Qin2024RobustStorage}) on a challenging algorithmic problem.
-This result highlights the potential of language models and next-token prediction as a tool for algorithm design.
+Perhaps surprisingly, framing trace reconstruction as a next-token prediction task and training a standard decoder-only transformer outperforms existing approaches on this challenging algorithmic problem.
+This highlights the potential of language models for algorithmic tasks and contributes to emerging literature showing that signal reconstruction problems can be effectively solved with learning-based approaches.